 - Annual Worldwide and U.S. Mobile Apps Market Forecast and Analysis

-- Mobile App Platforms Competitive Analysis
+- Mobile App Platforms Comparative Performance Analysis

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.